- Applying to Graduate Programs

 - Change of Graduate Curriculum (PDF) for currently enrolled students requesting a change in certification, subject area, and/or graduate degree program*

-Applicants must possess a bachelor’s degree (or its equivalent) from an accredited college or university; have demonstrated the potential to successfully pursue graduate study, that is, have attained a minimum undergraduate grade point average of B (3.0) in the field selected for the graduate program and a minimum overall grade point average of B- (2.7) in the undergraduate record.
-The Nursing program requires a bachelor’s degree with a major in nursing from an ACN/CCNE-accredited college or university, in addition to a New York State Registered Nursing License and Registration..
+Applicants must possess a bachelor’s degree (or its equivalent) from an accredited college or university; have demonstrated the potential to successfully pursue graduate study, that is, have attained a minimum undergraduate grade point average of B (3.0), depending on the program.
+The Nursing program requires a bachelor’s degree with a major in nursing from an ACN/CCNE-accredited college or university, in addition to a New York State Registered Nursing License and Registration.

 The application and supporting documents must be complete before it is reviewed by an advisor for admission.